dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-identity.md

 For native and mobile scenarios where some clients don't support cookies, the login API provides a parameter to request tokens.

 > [!WARNING]
 > We recommend using cookies for browser-based apps instead of tokens because the browser handles cookies without exposing them to JavaScript.
-If you opt to use token-based security, as described in this section, you're responsible for ensuring the tokens are kept secure.
+If you opt to use token-based security in web apps, you're responsible for ensuring the tokens are kept secure.

 A custom token (one that is proprietary to the ASP.NET Core Identity platform) is issued that can be used to authenticate subsequent requests.
 The token should be passed in the `Authorization` header as a bearer token.
 A refresh token is also provided.
 This token allows the app to request a new token when the old one expires without forcing the user to log in again.